Are you unknowingly making these common vacuuming mistakes every time you clean?

 Unlike how often you should mow your lawn, vacuuming is more of a personal choice and down to your household situation.
 There are a lot more variables to take into consideration, and unlike lawns, your carpet won't die from excessive vacuuming.

-Vacuuming will never be the same again, simply avoid making these common mistakes and you will soon notice the difference in your home's health and cleanliness.
+Vacuuming will never be the same again.
+Simply avoid making these common mistakes, and you will soon notice the difference in your home's health and cleanliness.
 And why not tackle different areas in your home?
 Your vacuum can handle it

 Emily joined woman&home as a staff writer after finishing her MA in Magazine Journalism from City University in 2023.
-After writing various health and news content, she now specialises in lifestyle and home writing where she covers all things cleaning, interiors and homeowning.
+After writing various health and news content, she now specialises in lifestyle, covering unique cleaning hacks, gardening how-tos, and everything to help your houseplants thrive.